universal-ctags/citre/README.md

   (global-set-key (kbd "C-x c u") 'citre-update-this-tags-file) :config
   (setq
-   ;; Set these if readtags/ctags is not in your path. citre-readtags-program "/path/to/readtags" citre-ctags-program "/path/to/ctags"
+   ;; Set these if readtags/ctags is not in your PATH. citre-readtags-program "/path/to/readtags" citre-ctags-program "/path/to/ctags"
+   ;; Set these if gtags/global is not in your PATH (and you want to use the ;; global backend) citre-gtags-program "/path/to/gtags" citre-global-program "/path/to/global"
    ;; Set this if you use project management plugin like projectile.
 It's ;; used for things like displaying paths relatively, see its docstring. citre-project-root-function #'projectile-project-root